SylvainRoy/photographer/README.md

       - from lat&lng directly
     - Show map with area + init + search

- Notebooks reorganisation
-    - localisation - x,y
-    - localisation - lat,lon
-    - localisation - initialisation
+  - Investigation;

- - statueofliberty is broken with current init
+    - statueofliberty is broken:
+      - it used to be much more accurate
-    - the init should be closer to the summits
+        - an init closer to the building was working better.
+Maybe the issue.
+      - removing the thin building close to central park gets to an impossible picture!
+        - That doesn't make sense: less points makes it "more" possible.
+    - aiguillemidi2
+      - raise an exception when used with lat&lng

  - main.py should run all the cases in data and return a score
  - handling of error from server in the UI
  - better handling of situation where the optimization get out of the acceptable zone
- - test accuracy with only three points
  - remove dead code.
  - github repo
  - deployment in Azure